norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 The mostly academic projects are driven by (no surprise here) data-focused researchers in academia.
 Projects like [MemGPT](https://memgpt.ai/) are filled with technically brilliant concepts and truly revolutionary solutions to computing problems.
 What they lack is design patterns, implementation strategy, or any sense of a cohesive developer API.
 These are typically pseudocode-that-runs, a whiteboard thought exercise in how a solution _might_ work squeezed into production.
 MemGPT is not a framework or a library, it is an exciting proof-of-concept.
 It needs veteran programmers to think about what a framework for this technology would look like, and then implement that.
 The change agent here will be a David Heinemeier Hansson, not an Alan Turing.

 The mostly inexperienced projects are motivated, fast-moving, and entirely focused on the wrong shiny objects.
 These are very high-profile, generally VC backed endeavors.
 They tout their number of "tool integrations" - i.e. how many API wrappers they have plugged into the code base - as the benchmark by which they compete.
-This might make sense many cycles in the future, after the core project capabilities are sound and the
+This might make sense many cycles in the future, after the core project capabilities are sound and bedrock-reliable -

 - these founders are young, VCs love to back ambitous and inexperienced people